-Parameter Value Meaning <type></type> It can be set to : 0 Deactivates sending of pings to the remote server.
+Parameter Value Meaning <type></type> It can be set to 0 Deactivates sending of pings to the remote server.
 1 Activates sending of pings to the remote server (it is recommended).
-These pings are used to ensure the remote server that the AVL device is still present in an active TCP connection. <time></time> It specifies the remote server. s the amount of time, in milliseconds, on which a ping will be sent to the erver.
+These pings are used to ensure the remote server that the AVL device is still present in an active TCP connection. <time></time> It specifies the amount of time, in milliseconds, on which a ping will be sent to the remote server.